mike-schultz/materialette/README.md

 1. Download the latest build from the [releases](https://github.com/mike-schultz/materialette/releases) section.
 Make sure to choose your operating system appropriately.
 2. Unzip the Materialette.zip.
 3. Move the Materialette.app file to the `/Applications` directory

+Windows and Linux versions coming soon.
+They should be straightforward since this is an Electron app, but I don't have the environments currently setup.
+Pull requests are greatly appreciated against these two versions!

 ## Develop
 * Install dependencies: `$ npm install`